 You don’t need to slave over puff pastry or craft dozens of identical hors d’oeuvres to delight your guests.
 In fact, you don’t even need to turn on the oven.
 Our go-to for entertaining is a classic cheese board that mixes creamy, stinky, and nutty favorites with crackers and other nibbles.
-With cocktail-party season upon us, we asked our stylist and resident foodie Michelle Wong to create two cheese boards—one sweet, one savory—that look as good as they taste.
+With cocktail-party season upon us, we asked stylist and foodie Michelle Wong to create two cheese boards—one sweet, one savory—that look as good as they taste.
 Read on to learn how to assemble an easy and abundant spread that’s sure to please.

 Find Your Fromage